 These commands are used to get more information about commands.
-To use these commands, type the command name (shown first) followed by the name of the command for which you want help.

-✓ info: This command displays help for the command entered.
-For example, to search for help about \lambdas, use info 1s man 1s whatis: This command is used to get basic information about what a command is used for.
+To use these commands, type the command name (shown first) followed by the name of the command for which you want help. info: This command displays help for the command entered.
+For example, to search for help about 1s, use info ls man: This command displays help for the command entered.
+For example, to search for help about 1s, use man ls whatis: This command is used to get basic information about what a command is used for.
 This command does not provide detailed help on how to use the command.
-For example, entering whatis is displays ls (1) - list directory contents
+For example, entering whatis ls displays ls (1) - list directory contents